 Simple Musing Commands for Mals

-That might seem like a long list but working down the list some, though similar, are unique to certain situations and others are usable anywhere and any time.
-Most are geared towards safety of the dog and safety of others.
+That might seem like a long list, but working down the list some, though similar, are unique to certain situations, and others are usable anywhere and any time.
+Most are geared towards the safety of the dog and the safety of others.
 And some are just plain fun.

 Training a Malamute Puppy